faiyazabdullah/BanglaVerse/README.md

 }
 ```

-### 🧠 3.
-Commonsense Understanding Tasks
+### 3. Commonsense Understanding Tasks

-Task: Answer contextual and culturally relevant questions about the image.
+Task: Answer contextual and culturally relevant questions about the image using prior knowledge.

 ```json
 {